 DO Post Videos on Social Media Accounts

 Every social network that matters allows you to post videos.
-This is a great advantage you shouldn’t forego.
+This is a great advantage, you shouldn’t forego.
 It’s not just YouTube or Vimeo you can post your videos on — Facebook, Twitter, and Instagram have their own video capabilities you could use to great effect.

 DON’T Stop There

 Video is not just for social media.
 Your website design might successfully incorporate video.
 But more importantly, your newsletter can do the same.
 Every channel you use to promote your business has the option to help you promote your video content.
-It doesn’t matter whether it’s email or a physical pamphlet — you can use any form of communication to point towards your video content.
+It doesn’t matter whether it’s an email or a physical pamphlet — you can use any form of communication to point towards your video content.

 DO Think About Silent Viewing

 People will often watch videos with the sounds off, especially if they view the video on social media.
 When the video starts playing automatically, it does so without the sound.
 People will watch the video without turning the sound on so it would be a good idea to add captions to the video.

 Search engine optimization isn’t something you do only when publishing articles.
 Your videos can also be optimized for search engine results, albeit in a different way.
 You have only the title and the description to work with, but those two will give you plenty of room to make improvements to your video.

 DO Tell a Story